 University classes meet in the classrooms from early morning until late at night, amidst surroundings designed to enhance the learning experience.
 A single hand-carved chair or a stained glass portrait may set the viewer on a rewarding quest.
 A steady stream of people -- often families of three generations -- come to see the world-famous rooms, which evoke pride in their own heritage and warm appreciation of other cultures.

-The emphasis on ethnic identity and the search for one's ancestral roots is reflected in the committees formed to create new classrooms representing the cultures of Denmark, Switzerland, the Philippines and Latin America.
+The emphasis on ethnic identity and the search for one's ancestral roots is reflected in the committees formed to create new classrooms representing the cultures of Finland, Iran, and others in consideration.
 As these rooms take their places around the Commons Room, they will add new dimensions of pride and understanding to the unique totality of America's heritage.

 Members of Quo Vadis, a student organization, conduct guided tours for nearly 30,000 visitors each year.
 Special interpretations are adapted for children, senior citizens, the handicapped, and groups with special interests such as architecture, interior design, art, mythology, or religion.
 Learn more >